-Practice How your work contributes to the update and development of your departments/organisations policies and procedures How you "promote" the awareness and application of these policies and protocols with others, especially peers and more junior colleagues B3: Promote and ensure compliance with all relevant regulatory requirements and quality standards You should demonstrate that you understand which regulatory requirements and quality standards apply to your area of work including data integrity and privacy.
-In formulating your answers and giving examples, you should consider the following: Describe what you do to ensure that these requirements and standards are being followed for those activities for which you are responsible Describe how you "promote" the awareness of regulatory requirements and quality standards amongst peers and more junior colleagues Describe how you safely store and handle data in line with national and international data protection and cyber security regulations B4: Oversee the implementation of solutions and demonstrate an understanding of potential and actual impacts of your work on your You should demonstrate an understanding of the potential and actual impacts of your work on your organisation, on the profession, on the general public and on the physical environment. organisation, on the profession and on the wider community Examples could include but are not limited to: Indicating that you are aware of the sensitivity of your work and show how this understanding translates into the ways in which you carry out your work Showing an awareness of how your profession is portrayed and viewed by the public at large, and how you take responsibility for recognising this in the work you do Describing how you seek to avoid reputational damage related to the work you carry out Explaining how you set a good example to others in the way you discharge the responsibilities related to the work you undertake and the benefits to the organisation iki Royal S ociety of Bio ociety of OGY
+Promote and ensure compliance with all relevant regulatory requirements and quality standards.
+Assessors need to see an explanation of how the regulatory requirements and quality standards relate to your area of work.
+Answers could illustrate by example: How you ensure that these requirements and standards are being followed for the activities you are responsible for; How you "promote" the awareness of regulatory requirements and quality standards amongst peers and more junior colleagues.
+Oversee the implementation of solutions with due regard to the wider environment and broader context.
+Assessors need to see an explanation of how you understand the potential and actual impacts of your work on your organisation, on the profession, on the general public and on the physical environment.
+Answers could illustrate by example: Awareness of the sensitivity of your work and how this understanding translates into the way you carry out your work; Awareness of how your profession is portrayed and viewed by the public, and how you take responsibility for recognising this in the work you do; How you seek to avoid reputational damage related to the work you carry out; How you set a good example to others in the way you delegate responsibilities related to the work you undertake.

+C) Interpersonal Skills

+Additional Information

-2) Internersenal Skills C) Interpersonal Skills C1: Demonstrate the ability to communicate effectively with specialist and non-specialist audiences Additional Information A non-specialist audience is anyone working outside of your particular area of expertise, so it would not necessarily be a non-scientist.
-Your example(s) should indicate how you have communicated in a way that is effective to each type of audience.
-In formulating your answers and giving examples, you should consider the following: Not just the content of the message but also the mode or style of delivery that is adapted according to the audience The feedback loop to gauge understanding and improve future communications C2: Demonstrate effective leadership through the ability to guide, influence, inspire and empathise with others Assessors need to see an explanation of your understanding of your leadership skill, not limited to those in management roles.
-Examples could include but are not limited to: Experiences of mentoring or coaching you have had; you should consider how effective this was and the overall impact Considering when you have managed change within your organisation or overseen the implementation of any new processes; you should consider how effective this was and the overall impact C3: Demonstrate the ability to mediate, develop and maintain positive working relationships Assessors are looking for an explanation of how you describe or define the "working relationship" and provide at least one example which focuses on your handling of a challenging interpersonal situation and demonstrates your ability to mediate and achieve a positive outcome.
+Demonstrate the ability to communicate effectively with specialist and non-specialist audiences.
+Assessors need to see an explanation of how you communicate effectively with people working both within and outside your particular area of expertise.
+Answers could illustrate by example: How you alter the mode or style of deliver to communicate to adapt to different audiences; How you gauge audience understanding and improve future communications.

+Demonstrate effective leadership through the ability to guide, influence, inspire and empathise with others.
+Assessors need to see an explanation of your understanding of your leadership skill, not limited to those in management roles. with others.
+Answers could illustrate by example: How you have mentored or coached individuals, and how effective this was and the overall impact; How you have managed change within your organisation or overseen the implementation of any new processes.
+Demonstrate the ability to mediate, develop and maintain positive working relationships.
+Assessors need to see an explanation of how you describe or define the "working relationship" and provide at least one example which focuses on your handling of a challenging interpersonal situation and demonstrates your ability to mediate and achieve a positive outcome.
 You should consider how through your approach you have changed or modified the behaviour or attitudes of others to positive effect.
-Examples could include but are not limited to: How you have managed the merger or integration of different teams Managing working relationships across different departments or organisations Interactions with committees, working groups or other professional body activities How you have managed and resolved a difficult relationship situation between members of a team for which you are responsible
+Answers could illustrate by example: How you have managed the merger or integration of different teams; How you manage working relationships across different departments or organisations; How you interact with committees, working groups or other professional body activities; How you have managed and resolved a difficult relationship situation between members of a team for which you are responsible.